 "As a Ph.D. student in linguistic anthropology and future educator in Japanese American studies, I am passionate about fostering and encouraging younger generations to assume responsibility for the preservation and longevity of Japanese American history, culture and community.
 "Having grown up in a small town in Pennsylvania with few other Asian Americans, I learned from an early age how important it is to preserve Japanese American history, culture and community relations.
-My public school system barely addressed the history of World War II incarceration, and there were few opportunities to take part in Japanese American culture and community.
+My public school system barely addressed the history of World War II incarceration, and there were few on your graduation!
+B.S.
+Mechanical Engineering University of Washington sity School of Medicine, Kojima hopes to meet people from the New England JACL chapter and find ways to get involved.
+He also hopes to participate at the district and national levels.
+Personal Statement: